protesilaos/my-website/_poems/2025-03-06-all-the-options.md

 ---
-title: "All the options (my poem)"
+title: "Poem: All the options"
 excerpt: "Just read the poem.
 No further comment."
 ---